Amin-Golzari-Oskouei/SFQC/README.md

 ## Condition and terms to use any sources of this project (Codes, Datasets, etc.):

-1) Please cite the following papers:
+1) Please cite the following paper:

 [1] A. G. Oskouei, N. Abdolmaleki, and K. Shirini, "SFQC: Superpixel-based Fast Quantum Clustering for Brain MRI Segmentation," (Submitted).